BenTobias/Graph-Database-for-Scientific-Literature/README.md

 ==================

 ## Execution

 ### Compilation
--Coordinator
-Include java-json.jar
+1. Coordinator
+	- Include `java-json.jar` and `mongo-<version>.jar`.

+2. Crawler
-Include mongo-<version>.jar
+	- Include `jsoup-<version>.jar`.

--Crawler
-Include `jsoup-<version>.jar` in your Build Path.

 ### Run Program
--Coordinator
+1. Active Mongo DB
+	- Run `mongod` or `mongod --dbpath <path to your database folder>`
+	- Run `mongo` to access database.
+2. Run Coordinator
-Compile Coordinator, by running it once in eclipse.
+	- Compile Coordinator, by running it once in eclipse.
-Navigate to your eclipse workspace folder
+	- Navigate to your eclipse workspace folder.
-Start Coordinator by java -cp ".;java-json.jar;mongo-2.10.1.jar" Coordinator
+	- Start Coordinator by `java -cp ".;java-json.jar;mongo-2.10.1.jar" Coordinator`

--Crawler
+	- Mac users `java -cp ".:../lib/*" Coordinator`.
+(Suppose your workspace folder has `src/`, `bin/` and `lib/` where `lib/` folder has all jar files).

+3. Run Crawler
-Change values in `CrawlerSimulator.java` if necessary.
-Start crawler by running the `CrawlerSimulator` class.
+	- Change values in `CrawlerSimulator.java` if necessary.
+	- Start crawler by running the `CrawlerSimulator` class.

 Links will be written to `results.txt`.